wallarm/product-documentation/docs/admin-en/configure-ip-blocking-nginx-en.md

         sudo -u nginx [ -r <path-to-directory> ] && [ -w <path-to-directory> ] && echo "ОК"
         ```

-        In this command, `<path-to-directory>` is the path to the directory, access to which you need to check.
+        In this command, `<path‑to‑directory>` is the path to the directory, access to which you need to check.

         Due to the `sudo -u nginx` prefix, this command is executed using the `nginx` user.

-        The command first checks whether the user has permission to read the directory (the `[ -r <path-to-directory> ]` part).
-Next, it checks whether the user has permission to write into the directory (the `[ -w <path-to-directory> ]` part).
+        The command first checks whether the user has permission to read the directory (the `[ ‑r <path‑to‑directory> ]` part).
+Next, it checks whether the user has permission to write into the directory (the `[ ‑w <path‑to‑directory> ]` part).

         If the `nginx` user has permission to read and write into the directory specified in the command, the terminal outputs the `OK` message.
 The specified directory can be used as a `wallarm_acl_path` value.